Web Site Logo

 Daryl Chow

 Daryl Chow is a board game enthusiast and designer from the Ottawa area.
 He is also part of the Game Artisans of Canada.
-He will be running the board game blitz at Game Summit 2012.
+He ran our largest blitz to date at Game Summit 2012, which attracted 45 participants, handily beating the previous record of 32 participants!

 Con Organizers & Helpers